Responsibility and Relevance: Ethics in the Yoga Community

 - To improve the standards of yoga within the community.

-The guidelines for YAA Certified Teachers based on the above Code of Ethics is currently under review.
+The guidelines for YAA Certified Teachers based on the above Code of Ethics is available here:

-Donalee Campbell is a YAA Certified Senior Teacher, teaching in Sherwood Park and Ardrossan.
+Donalee Campbell is Coordinator for the YAA Teacher Training & Certification Programs, and a YAA Certified Senior Teacher, teaching in Edmonton, Sherwood Park and Ardrossan.